 The fishery on Norwegian spring-spawning herring in the ecoregion has fluctuated greatly.
 The stock collapsed in 1960 but has since recovered and the fishery is now managed by a management strategy agreed upon by the Coastal States (Norway, Russia, Iceland, Faroe Islands, and EU).
+Currently, there is not an agreement among all the parties on the sharing of the total allowable catch.
 Most of the landings in 2018 were taken by Norway, followed by Iceland, Faroe Islands, Russia, and Denmark.
 Several other countries catch smaller amounts of herring.
 The landings are taken by purse seine (51%) and pelagic trawl (49%).